 Participants were first trained on a deterministic set of transitions between four Stage 0 options (A, B, C, D) and the same four Stage 1 options used in Experiment 1.
-During this training phase the Stage 1 comprised the terminal states.
+During this training phase the Stage 1 options comprised the terminal states.
 Then, participants trained on and performed the same task used in Experiment 1, without any involvement of Stage 0 choices.
 Finally, we tested each participant in a set of critical trials—those involving a low-probability transition followed by a goal-congruent choice—but presented participants with a pair of Stage 0 choices in place of the ordinary Stage 1 choices.
-In order to integrate information about a desired goal with the set of Stage 0 choices, participants were therefore required to engage in forward planning over the learned transition structure between Stage 0 and Stage 1.
+In order to integrate information about a desired goal with the set of Stage 0 choices, participants were required to engage in forward planning over the learned transition structure between Stage 0 and Stage 1.
 Here, again, we found that participants were significantly more likely to choose the congruent-goal option following positive reward (85%) than following negative reward (69%) t(172)=-9.17, p<.0001 (Figure 2c).
 These results also speak against an alternative interpretation of Experiments 1 and 2 according to which statistical structure of state transitions could support associative pairings between Stage 1 options29.
 In Experiment 3 there is no basis for statistical association between Stage 0 choices.

 In sum, we find that goal selection is partially determined by model-free value representations derived from reward history.
 These goals are subsequently used during model-based planning according to an internally represented causal model of the task structure.
 Thus, while our proposal relies upon the conceptual distinction between habitual (model-free) and goal-directed (model-based) behavioral control, it also demonstrates an area of mutual dependence between these mechanisms.